 I like to use the term ‘tricky’ rather than ‘irregular’ with young children when talking about words that cannot be fully sounded out, because, as I mentioned before, some are only temporarily tricky.
 The word ‘tricky’ is also more intriguing than ‘irregular’ because tricks are usually fascinating and something that a child would like to master.
 The Orton-Gillingham program refers to tricky words as ‘red words’.
 The red alerts the student to the fact that these words cannot be sounded out in full.
 The tricky bit is written in red and the rest of the word in green.

 The tricky words chosen for teaching should be those most helpful for the immediate reading or writing of an otherwise decodable text.
 A school should move students through a sequence of tricky words that all teachers follow until the words are mastered.
-You can see the tricky words that Phonics Hero teaches in Part 1 and Part 2 of the program here.
+Phonics Hero teaches tricky words in Part 1 and Part 2 of the games and Phonics Lessons.
 The number of words taught each week should reflect the student’s capacity for recall.

 Tricky words should not be taught as whole units.
 Active analysis of words helps to put them into long term memory.

 Step 1: Read the tricky word to the student(s), then read it together.
 Say the word again, phoneme by phoneme, representing each sound with a counter in sound boxes.
 E.g: